About

 Across the North East and North Cumbria

-The NortHFutures consortium is working on addressing unmet health needs, inequalities, and digital exclusion in the North East and North Cumbria (NENC) region where there is proportionately high deprivation, child poverty, mental health challenges and a high percentage of people in the population living with multiple long-term conditions.
+The hub consortium is mobilised to address unmet health and care needs, health inequalities, and digital exclusion in the NENC region where there is proportionately high deprivation, child poverty, mental health challenges and a high percentage of people in the population living with multiple long-term conditions.

 “Our region has a strong history and legacy of innovation, transformation and collaboration.
 Many of our future aims and aspirations will be enabled with digital data and technology, allowing our region not just to do the same things better, but to do better things."

-— Professor Graham Evans, Executive Chief Digital and Information Officer/SIRO, at NHS NENC ICB
+— Professor Graham Evans, Former Executive Chief Digital and Information Officer/SIRO, at NHS NENC ICB

-NortHFutures Co-Directors are Prof. Abigail Durrant at Open Lab, Newcastle University, and Prof. Naeem Soomro, Consultant Urologist at Newcastle Hospitals NHS Foundation Trust.
+The Principal Investigator of NortHFutures is Prof. Abigail Durrant at Open Lab, Newcastle University.
+Abi co-directs the hub with Prof. Naeem Soomro, Consultant Urologist at Newcastle Hospitals NHS Foundation Trust.
 The directors are supported by a wider leadership team with representation from across the partnership and hub consortium.

 “Our aspiration is that the Hub will deliver a supportive and diverse community infrastructure that will stimulate social, economic and cultural growth, and will promote wellbeing for all.”